Pregny-Chambésy: Heritage sites of national significance

 Museum of the Swiss Abroad (Musée des Suisses dans le monde).

-Serres of Pregny (Conservatory and Botanical Garden of the City of Geneva).
+Serres of Pregny (Geneva Botanical Garden).

 Politics

 In the 2009 Grand Conseil election, there were a total of 1,413 registered voters of which 640 (45.3%) voted.
 The most popular party in the municipality for this election was the Libéral with 26.8% of the ballots.
 In the canton-wide election they received the highest proportion of votes.
 The second most popular party was the Les Radicaux (with 14.5%), they were sixth in the canton-wide election, while the third most popular party was the Les Verts (with 13.1%), they were second in the canton-wide election.

 For the 2009 Conseil d'Etat election, there were a total of 1,410 registered voters of which 728 (51.6%) voted.

 In 2011, all the municipalities held local elections, and in Pregny-Chambésy there were 19 spots open on the municipal council (legislature) and 3 on the Administrative council (executive).
 There were a total of 1,808 registered voters of which 893 (49.4%) voted.
 Out of the 893 votes, there were 3 blank votes, 8 null or unreadable votes and 103 votes with a name that was not on the list.

 In the 2011 federal election, the most popular party was the Les Libéraux-Radicaux which received 34.4% of the vote.
 A total of 673 votes were cast, and the voter turnout was 47.4%.